The Quarry Ceramic Awards for 2023 opened on Friday 13 October 2023 5pm.

-The Exhibition will consist of 40 pieces from around Aotearoa, show-casing the talents of ceramic artists residing in New Zealand.
+The Exhibition consists of 43 pieces from around Aotearoa, show-casing the talents of ceramic artists residing in New Zealand.
 All pieces will be for sale.
+Click here for online catalogue or button below.

 SPONSORS AND PRIZE POOL